maxfideles/ebac-backend-java-specialist-max/mod14/Projeto1/README.md

 ![Class Diagram](https://lucid.app/publicSegments/view/bc0a092e-7dfa-4162-a4c9-5f3be7e34568/image.png)

-DAO stands for Data Access Object.
-DAO Design Pattern is used to separate the data persistence logic in a separate layer.
+The DAO Design Pattern is used to separate the data persistence logic in a separate layer.
 This way, the service remains completely in dark about how the low-level operations to access the database is done.
-This is known as the principle of Separation of Logic.
+This is known as the principle of Separation of Logic.<br>
+On this project the data persistence logic was defined in **ClienteMapDAO**,.